STUDENT GRIEVANCE POLICY

 State Student Complaint Process for Students Enrolled in Residential (In-Person) Programs:

-Information and instructions for filing a complaint against a nonpublic postsecondary institution with the Florida Commission for Independent Education can be found at http://www.fldoe.org/policy/cie/file- a-complaint.stml.
-Complaints submitted in accordance with these instructions should be addressed to: Commission for Independent Education, 325 W. Gaines Street, Suite 1414, Tallahassee, FL 32399-0400 (mail), email@example.com (email) or 850-245-3238 (fax).
+Information about college complaint procedures with the Florida Commission for Independent Education can be found at https://www.fldoe.org/policy/cie/student-concerns.stml.
+Complaints submitted in accordance with these instructions should be addressed to email@example.com (email) or 850-245-3238 (fax).

 Complaint Process for Students Enrolled in Distance Education (Online) Programs:

-- Florida residents enrolled in distance education programs may follow the State Student Complaint Process for Residential (In-Person) Programs, described above.
+- Florida residents enrolled in distance education programs should first follow the institutional complaint process and then the State Student Complaint Process for Residential (In-Person) Programs, described above.

 - California residents in distance education programs may file a complaint with the California Bureau for Private Postsecondary Education.
 Additional information can be found at https://www.bppe.ca.gov/enforcement/complaint.shtml and the California Bureau can be contacted at (916) 431-6959 (telephone), (916) 263-1897 (fax) or 2535 Capitol Oaks Drive, Suite 400